-The Quad Cities
+The Quad Cities of Illinois and Iowa

 Straddling the Mississippi at its confluence with the Rock River, the Quad Cities—Moline and Rock Island, Illinois, and Davenport and Bettendorf, Iowa—encompass an enormous sprawl of some 400,000 residents.
 While much of the cityscape is dominated by heavy industry, particularly on the Iowa side, points of interest are sprinkled throughout.

 The first railroad bridge over the Mississippi linked Rock Island and Davenport in 1856.
-The railroad was promptly sued by a steamboat company whose craft was mortally attracted to the bridge piers.
+The railroad was promptly sued by a steamboat company, which had a craft that was mortally attracted to the bridge piers.
 The plaintiffs argued that bridges violated their navigation rights; the defense lawyer’s elegantly simple—and successful—rebuttal was that a person has as much right to cross a river as to travel upon it.
 That lawyer was Abraham Lincoln.
 Today the railroad crosses the river on the upper deck of the old iron Government Bridge, which swings open for the tows entering the locks; cars crossing between Rock Island and Davenport can ride the humming lower deck or take the modern concrete highway span below the dam.

-In downtown Moline, a half dozen blocks along 5th Avenue between I-74 and 14th Street hold everything from the unexpectedly excellent French-infused Vietnamese fare of Le Mekong (1606 5th Ave., 309/797-8660) to the extraordinary Lagomarcino’s (1422 5th Ave., 309/764-1814), a candy store and soda fountain that serves drinks like phosphates in a setting virtually unchanged since it opened in 1908.
+In downtown Moline, a half-dozen blocks along 5th Avenue between I-74 and 14th Street hold everything from the unexpectedly excellent Vietnamese fare of Le Mekong (1606 5th Ave., 309/797-8660) to the extraordinary Lagomarcino’s (1422 5th Ave., 309/764-1814), a candy store and soda fountain that serves drinks like phosphates in a setting virtually unchanged since it opened in 1908.
 Order a hot fudge sundae—it’s made with homemade fudge and ice cream.